opalmedapps/opal-app/env/README.md

 a Firebase project, and the Opal databases.
 Make sure you have access to a local installation of each of these components before proceeding.

-To connect the app to your local environment, create the following file in this folder:
+To connect the app to your local environment, create the following file in `env/local`:

 ```
 opal.config.js